 A recent study by the UNHCR showed that there are over 22 million refugees worldwide (the largest number since World War II).
 This is a global humanitarian issue that is widespread, and needs to be addressed with sustainable solutions.

-In the month of June, Kutoa will be partnering with organizations who are working to support and assist refugees in order to help them get back up on their feet and give them a safe place to be.
+In the month of July, Kutoa will be partnering with organizations who are working to support and assist refugees in order to help them get back on their feet and give them a safe place to be.
+We have three very different approaches to sustainable solutions for refugee care.